 How Lyrix4U Works

-Lyrix4U is an AI lyric generator built for Suno and Udio.
+Lyrix4U is an AI lyric generator and vocal-direction workspace built for Suno and Udio.
 Here’s how to go from an idea to a finished track.

 What you get